 Nature Versus Modern Man

-Nature knows the times and seasons better than modern man.
+Time for Pause!… does nature know the times and seasons better than modern man?

 Nature is the custodian of a clock, one that awakens us at dawn, and keeps precision perfect time.